Class Schedule and Fees

 All classes run at the Regent Health Centre, 150 Locke Street South, Hamilton, Ontario.

-FOR NEW TAI CHI BEGINNERS: The next beginners session will start in March 2025.
+FOR NEW TAI CHI BEGINNERS: The next beginners session will start in October 2025.
 It's best to begin as close to the start of a session as possible.
-Qigong is always open to new beginners
+Qigong is always open to new beginners.

 MONDAY